 Stroke is an emergency.
 It is an attack on the brain, which cuts off vital blood flow and oxygen.
-Stroke is the fourth leading cause of death, killing 137,000 people each year in the United States.
-It is the leading cause of serious long-term disability in adults.
+According to Centers for Disease Control and Prevention (CDC), stroke is the fifth leading cause of death and is responsible for serious and long-term diability in adults, killing 137,000 people each year in the United States.

 Signs and Symptoms

-It is important that all of us recognize the signs and symptoms of a stroke.
+It is important to recognize the signs and symptoms of a stroke.
 If you or someone you know has the following symptoms, call 9-1-1 immediately.

 - Slurred Speech

 - Blurry Vision